awslabs/graphstorm/docs/source/cli/graph-construction/distributed/gsprocessing/input-configuration.rst

         You can use a length greater than the dataset's longest sentence; or for a safe value choose 128.
 Make sure to check the model's max supported length when setting this value.

+-  ``edge_dst_hard_negative``

+   -  Encodes a hard negative edge feature for link prediction.
+For detail information for hard negative support, please refer to :ref:`hard_negative_sampling`.
+   -  ``kwargs``:
+      - ``separator`` (String, optional): Same as the one in the No-op operation, the separator is used to split multiple input values for CSV files e.g. ``p0;s1``.
+If it is not provided, then the whole value will be considered as a string.

 ..  _gsprocessing-multitask-ref: